When I decided to go backpacking in Australia on my working holiday visa, there were a few things that I knew I would do:

-At least I can look back on it now and laugh, but at the time it was horrible and a bleak insight into the lives of homeless, as no matter how many layers you wear, it is freezing sleeping outside!
+At least I can look back on it now and laugh, but at the time it was horrible and a bleak insight into the lives of the homeless, as no matter how many layers you wear, it is freezing sleeping outside!

 So sit back and relax, while you read quite possibly one of the stupidest and certainly most avoidable travel stories you could imagine!

-The background to this story began with an Adelaide to Melbourne road trip.
+The background of this story began with an Adelaide to Melbourne road trip.
 This was when I first arrived in Melbourne, and after staying in the same hostel for the duration of my time in Adelaide, there was to be a bit of a change!

 We ended up moving hostels at least 3 times and then we stayed in our friend’s flat for a week, as it was free.
-At this time, we became lazy and neglected to book a hostel, even though we knew they would almost be fully booked for the Formula 1.
+At this time, we became lazy and neglected to book a hostel, even though we knew they would almost be fully booked for Formula 1.